The Office of the County Recorder

 Recorder's Office fees now available for payment by credit card via Web:

-A new multi-use website has been placed into production by the Recorder’s Office.
-This website allows for credit/debit card payment (fee=2.35% of total, $1.75 minimum) or electronic check payment ($1.75 flat fee) for escrow payments and fees for requests for marriage records, birth certificates, death certificates and any other fees.
+This website allows for credit/debit card payment (fee=2.40% of total, $1.80 minimum) or electronic check payment ($1.80 flat fee) for escrow payments and Recorder's office fees.
 The user needs to know their invoice number or escrow account number to use the site, data which is provided by the Recorder’s Office.

 The link to the website can be found on the Online Payments page of the public website.